musamatini/WarpKey/README.md

 1.  **[Download `WarpKey.zip`](https://github.com/your-github-username/WarpKey/releases/latest)** from the latest release.

-2. Unzip the file and open `WarpKey.app` from any location you like.
+2. Unzip the file.
+For the best experience, we recommend dragging **`WarpKey.app`** into your `/Applications` folder.

-3. When prompted, **you must grant Accessibility permissions** for the hotkeys to work.
+3. Launch WarpKey.
+You must **grant Accessibility permissions** when prompted for the hotkeys to work.

 ---